zvector/fate/README.md

 # Deferral

 `Deferral` is a stateful callback device used to manage the eventualities of asynchronous operations.

 ### Background

 A **deferral** is an extension of the _promise_ pattern.
-Implementations of this pattern have gained wide usage in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.3/dojo/Deferred) implementation that was already present in **dojo**.
-Various similar constructs are exceedingly common in many other libraries and frameworks as well.
+Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **dojo** whose earliest form dates back to before the original 1.0 release.

 ### Overview

-A deferral collects future possible execution paths, in the form of callbacks, that may be performed later pending the deferral's resolution to a particular outcome.
-Which path is taken is thus characterized by the deferral's **resolution state**.
-Initially, the deferral is said to be in an _unresolved_ state; then at some point in the future, it will irreversibly transition into one of its _resolved_ substates.
+A deferral collects potential execution paths, in the form of callbacks, that may be performed later pending the deferral's resolution to a particular outcome.
+Which path is taken is characterized by the deferral's **resolution state**.
+Initially, the deferral is said to be in an _unresolved_ state; at some point in the future, it will irreversibly transition into one of its _resolved substates_.

 Each resolved substate is associated with a distinct **callback queue**.
 Consumers of the deferral may add callbacks to any queue at any time, however the deferral will react differently according to its state.
 While in the _unresolved_ state, callbacks are simply stored for later.
 When the deferral transitions to a _resolved_ substate, the functions in the queue associated with that state are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.